stiemannkj1/stiemannkj1.github.io/_posts/2016-06-30-encapsulating-functionality.md

 Because the functionality and information are abstracted away in a function, the programmer can avoid thinking about those lower-level details when they are reasoning about the calling code.
-If the function is well designed, coders can also more easily modify it because they will not need to think about the outside world when doing so.
+If the function is well designed, coders can also modify it more easily because they will not need to think about any external code when doing so.

 Here is an oversimplified example of a function with poor encapsulation: